 This course prepares students for clinical experiences in allied health and subsequent study of the human body; studies the structures and functioning of the cardiovascular, respiratory, digestive, urinary, lymphatic, and endocrine systems in depth; and explores applications of human physiology during exercise, pharmacological intervention, and disease.
 Prerequisite: BIOL 141P and BIOL 142P.

 HLSC 209V.
 Cross-Cultural Aspects of Health Behavior.
 1 Unit.

+This course focuses on Stetson's Human Diversity Value.
 This course helps students develop international perspectives as they research, analyze, and compare similarities and differences in health behavior and wellness issues and applications around the world.
 By focusing on differences in cultural beliefs and models for cross-cultural health and communication, students learn effective ways to implement health promotion programs and program evaluation across cultures.